succinctlabs/sp1-solana/README.md

 ```

 3. Using the [`solana-program-test`](https://docs.rs/solana-program-test/latest/solana_program_test/) framework, send the `SP1Groth16Proof` to the
-[`fibonacci-verifier-contract`](./program).
+[`fibonacci-verifier-contract`](./example/program).
 This smart contract will verify the proof using the `sp1-solana`
-crate against the fibonacci sp1 program vkey and print out the public inputs.
+crate against the fibonacci SP1 program vkey and print out the public inputs.
 Here is a snippet that demonstrates
-how to do some common operations on the SP1 Groth16 proof.
+how to perform the verification and read the public inputs on chain.

 ```rust
 // Derived by running `vk.bytes32()` on the program's vkey.